Leverage Demand, Not Leverage Itself, Down in Bitcoin

 “The balance on futures exchanges is decreasing (fewer collaterals) while open interest remains very high,” said data provider CryptoQuant’s CEO Ki Young Ju to CoinDesk.
 “There’s no cascade of short liquidations for now.
 I think the market is likely to go sideways in a broad range to cool off the futures market for the next few days.”

 Options traders seem to agree: One-week at-the-money implied volatility in the bitcoin options market, at roughly 73%, is falling toward the rising 10-day realized volatility of 70%, noted Genesis Global Trading in a recent market comment.
+(Genesis, like CoinDesk, is a unit of Digital Currency Group.)
 That’s a sign that the market doesn’t expect anything extraordinary – at least, not by crypto market norms.

 Some see bullish signals in the market for leverage.
 “A reduction in leverage smooths volatility,” Marc LoPresti, The Strategic Funds managing director, said on CoinDesk TV’s “First Mover” program on Nov.
 18, amid a market lull.
 “That’s a good thing not only for institutional [investors] but for retail holders as well.
 I think that pattern will continue as we see less leverage usage … we’re going to see continued upside.”